hadley/adv-r/Data-structures.md

 str(good)
 ```

-But this doesn't work because `cbind()` will create a matrix unless one of the arguments is already a data frame.
-The conversion rules for `cbind()` are complicated and best avoided by ensuring all the inputs are of the same type.
+The conversion rules for `cbind()` are complicated and best avoided by ensuring all inputs are of the same type.

 ### Special columns